 Ability to turn off ad targeting — Many apps track users to target ads at them.
 Android devices have a dynamic Advertising ID which helps app developers target ads at you.
-With Android 10, users can opt out of ad personalization.
-This instructs developers not to use your Advertising ID to build profiles or show you personalised ads.
+With Android 10, users can opt-out of ad personalization.
+This instructs developers not to use your Advertising ID to build profiles or show you personalized ads.

 How to change Android 10 privacy settings

 The good news is that with Android 10, you can be on any device and find your privacy settings in the same place.
 Google has made it mandatory for all manufacturers to do so in order to keep things simple and relieve users from the pain of having to dig through complicated menus.

 If you’re on Android 10, head to Settings > Privacy to access and adjust all your privacy preferences from one place.
 Here, you will be able to see the following options:

 Accessibility Usage — You’ll see this option right at the top of the privacy menu.
 It tells you which apps have full access to your device.
 These apps can view and control your screen, actions, and inputs, including things like the password you type or the SMS you send.
 There’s a small “Settings” option at the bottom left corner of the accessibility screen from where you can control these permissions.